 After receiving my PhD from King’s College London in 2013, I lectured for a brief spell at the University of Leeds, before being appointed as Lecturer in Early Medieval English Literature at the University of Manchester in September 2014.

 I am the author of Nonhuman Voices in Anglo-Saxon Literature and Material Culture (Manchester University Press, 2017) and the co-editor of Medieval Science Fiction (KCLMS, 2016).
-I have published peer-reviewed articles in Exemplaria, New Medieval Literatures and the Journal of English and Germanic Philology, Journal of Medieval and Early Modern Studies.
-My current research examines modern translations and poetic responses to Old English riddles, and I am also working on a long-term study of 'craft' in early medieval English literature.
+I have published peer-reviewed articles in Exemplaria, New Medieval Literatures and the Journal of English and Germanic Philology, Journal of Medieval and Early Modern Studies, and have published chapters in various edited collections.

 At Manchester, I teach a range of undergraduate and postgraduate courses on topics such as Beowulf, Old English literature, Middle English literature, modern medievalism, translation and critical theory.
 Since March 2018, I have been a Fellow of the Higher Education Academy.

-I welcome proposals from research students interested in working on any aspect of Old English or medieval literary culture, including (but not limited to) the following topics: the intersections between early medieval literature and material culture; the relationships between humans and nonhumans in early medieval literature; medievalism (especially in science fiction and fantasy); theoretical approaches to medieval literatures (especially new materialism and ecocriticism).
+I welcome proposals from research students interested in working on any aspect of Old English or medieval literary culture, including (but not limited to) the following topics: the links between early medieval literature and material culture; the relationships between humans and nonhumans in early medieval literature; modern medievalism (especially in science fiction and fantasy); theoretical approaches to medieval literatures (especially new materialism and ecocriticism).

 In June 2017, I co-organised (with Prof David Matthews) the biennial MAMO: Middle Ages in the Modern World international conference.
 From 2016-19, I served on the committee for TOEBI (Teachers of Old English in Britain and Ireland) and I organised and hosted the annual TOEBI conference at Manchester in November 2019.